Supercritical Regime for the Kissing Polynomials: Statement of Main Results

 \subsection{Acknowledgments}

 The authors thank Alfredo Deaño, Arieh Iserles and Andrei Martínez-Finkelshtein for very fruitful discussions.
+They are also grateful to Ahmad Barhoumi and Maxim Yattselev, who pointed out a mistake in a previous version of Theorem 2.4.
 This collaboration started when the authors attended the conference {\it Foundations of Computational Mathematics 2017} (FOCM 2017), and the authors are also grateful to the organizers of this conference for providing an excellent atmosphere for discussion.
+Most of this work was carried out while G.S. was a Postdoctoral Assistant Professor at the University of Michigan.
+He also acknowledges his current support by São Paulo Research Foundation under grant \#2019/16062-1.